Why Are Some CT600 Boxes Empty or Zero? | TinyTax Support

 3. Regenerate the preview — return to the preview page to see the latest CT600 with your saved figures

-4. Look at the right boxes — trading income is in Box 145, property income is in Box 190.
-They are different sections of the form.
+4. Look at the right boxes — trading income in Box 145, property income in Box 190 (net), property losses in Box 805

 If you entered figures in the P&L but they still don't appear in the preview, try saving the form again and then reloading the preview page.
 The CT600 is regenerated from your saved data each time.